rsmp-nordic/rsmp_sxl_traffic_lights/sxl_traffic_controller.md

 <a id="M0013"></a>
 ### M0013
+Activate a series of inputs<br>Requires security code 2

 |Name|Command|Type|Value|Comment|
 |----|-------|----|-----|-------|
 |status|setInput|string||Sets/Unsets a block of 16 inputs at a time.
 Can be repeated to set several blocks of 16 inputs.
 Values are separated with comma.
 Blocks are separated with semicolon.
 Since semicolon breaks the SXL csv-format,  colon, ":" is used in example below.<br><br>Format: [Offset],[Bits to set],[Bits to unset]:…<br> <br>Offset sets where the 16 inputs starts from followed by two 16 bit values telling which bit to set and unset in binary format, i.e. first bit have value 1 and last bit have value 32768. <br> <br>Example 1:<br>"5, 4134, 65" sets input 6,7,10,17 = on and 5,11 = off<br>(Input starts from no. 5 and bit 1,2,5,12 = 1 and bit 0,6 = 0)<br> <br>Example 2:<br>"22, 1, 4" sets input 22 = on and 24 = off<br>(Input starts from no. 22 and bit 0 = 1 and bit 2 = 0)<br> <br>And both thease examples could be sent in the same message as:<br>"5,4143:65:22,1,4"<br><br>Such a message would activate input 6,7,10,17,22 and deactive input 5,11,24|